-With the engagement process complete in all four neighbourhoods, this report now serves as advice and input to City Council, City Administration, Homeward Trust and the service providers of any potential resulting development.
+With the engagement process complete, this report now serves as advice and input to City Council, City Administration, Homeward Trust and the service provider of any potential resulting development.

 Proposed Zoning Changes

 This report has been provided to the City of Edmonton's Affordable Housing and Homelessness section and to Homeward Trust as a record of this engagement.
 Separate reports have been developed by the City's Planning Coordination team for consideration as rezoning on the three of the four sites (Inglewood already meets the zoning requirements) goes forward to City Council on December 8, 2020.